Required Financial Aid Application Procedures

 2. Need Access

-All applicants wishing to be considered for federal work-study, federal direct loans, scholarship and stipend assistance must file their application on the web at www.needaccess.org.
+All applicants wishing to be considered for federal work-study, federal direct loans, and Yale scholarship assistance must file their application on the web at www.needaccess.org.

-All applicants must submit a copy of their federal tax return.
+All applicants must submit a copy of their and their parents' federal tax return.

-Mail a signed copy of your (the applicant’s) 2013 federal income tax return by April 1, 2014.
+Mail signed copy of all required 2013 federal income tax return by April 1, 2014.
 Please include copies of all W-2s and schedules.

 In order to receive visa documentation, international applicants must submit proof that income from all sources will be sufficient to meet expenses for one year of study.
 Evidence of funds must come from one of the following sources: affidavit from a bank, copy of an award letter stating that financial assistance has been offered, certification by parents of their ability and intention to provide the necessary funds, or certification by employer of anticipated income.